mohndng/admin-auth-page/README.md

 Courtesy: *https://developers.cloudflare.com/pages/platform/functions*

 ## Error
-❌️ It only promt onced.
-Probably from its stored cache.
+❌️ It only prompt onced.
+Probably  because from its stored cache or just my phone either.